-It is fundamental that Employees of ORAU shall not conduct activities, directly or indirectly, that may require them to register as an individual entrepreneur.
-Employees may work for third parties in return for a payment or a similar benefit during or outside their business hours as provided for by the labor laws with the condition that this activity; does not create any conflict of interest with their current role in their company and the practices of ORAU, complies with the other business ethic codes and with the policies supporting these codes, does not have a negative impact on their performance at the company; and written approval from management is obtained.
+- Does not create any conflict of interest with their current role in the company and the other practices of ORAU, - Complies with the other business ethic codes and with the policies supporting these codes, - Does not have a negative impact on their performance at the company, - Written approval from management is obtained.

-For the General Manager and all positions reporting to the General Manager, it is given by the Chairman of the ORAU Board of Directors with the opinion of the Ethics Committee, following the opinion of the manager he is affiliated with, and for other employees by the General Manager with the opinion of the Ethics Committee, Human Resources Director.
+Written Approval: For the General Manager and all positions reporting to the General Manager, it is given by the Chairman of the ORAU Board of Directors with the opinion of the Ethics Committee, following the opinion of the manager he is affiliated with, and for other employees by the General Manager with the opinion of the Ethics Committee, Human Resources Director.

-Employees of ORAU may not act as a member of the board or auditor in organizations other than the Group Companies without the approval of the ORAU management; and shall not accept positions with a competitor or companies with whom ORAU has business relations.
+Employees of ORAU may not act as a member of the board or auditor in organizations other then the Group Companies without the approval of the ORAU management; and shall not accept positions with a competitor or companies with whom ORAU has business relations.

-They may work at universities and non-governmental organizations for social responsibility and charity purposes upon written approval of the management, as long as it does not hinder employee's responsibilities at the ORAU.
+They may work at universities and non-governmental organization for social responsibility and charity purposes upon written approval of the management, as long as it does not hinder employee's responsibilities at the ORAU.
 Managers making employment decisions shall not employ their spouses, close relatives, and relatives of these people.

 Employees may give speeches and write professional articles in topics that are not related to the company or its operations, and that are not in conflict with the company's policies.
-Approval of the President&CEO or General Manager is needed to use ORAU name in these activities.
-Employees may personally offer financial or non-financial charity to third persons outside the ORAU, and may be active in charity organizations.
+Approval of the Chairman of the company's board of directors or General Manager is needed to use ORAU name in these activities.
+Employees may personally offer financial or non-financial charity to third persons outside ORAU and may be active in charity organizations.